aedifi/website/index.md

 ---
 <div class="jumbotron index">
 	<!-- 10-4-25 alert -->
-	<div class="alert alert-index"><button type="button" class="close" data-dismiss="alert alert-index">×</button><i class="icon-info-sign icon-2x figure"></i><strong>Returning players:</strong> On July 9 2025, the server shut down after suffering a power surge incident.
+	<div id="server-back-online-notif" class="alert alert-index"><button type="button" class="close" data-dismiss="alert">×</button><i class="icon-info-sign icon-2x figure"></i><strong>Returning players:</strong> On July 9 2025, the server shut down after suffering a power surge incident.
 Two months later, on September 12, the server was brought back online.
 Thanks to integral recovery efforts, there has been no data loss whatsoever.  <a href="/blog/2025/09/12/server-back-online">Read more »</a></div>
 	<!-- End alert -->
 	<h1>The kind of <span id="carousel-gameMode">creative</span> server where you can <span id="carousel-verbage">build anything</span> you want.</h1>
 	<p class="lead">Aedificium is an architecture-oriented server for the sandbox video game Minecraft.
 Anyone can join our server and start building right away in creative mode or alternatively play in a survival-only part of the main world.</p>